duncan-f/duncan-f.github.io/src/content/posts/hack-the-box-writeup-shoppy.md

 ![xxd](/images/shoppy/xdd.png)

 The master password is **Sample**.
-Now after inserting the password, we got an access granted and the output of _creds.txt_ file.
+Now after inserting the password, we get an access granted and the output of _creds.txt_ file.

 ```shell